Marlene Kratz: Casting

+O'Sullivan relocated from Sydney to Melbourne for filming.
+She admitted that she preferred Sydney and found that it rained a lot in Melbourne.
+O'Sullivan lived an hour's drive from the studio, which meant she had to get up very early.
+She revealed that sometimes she was called in at 6:15am to film and could often work 14 hours a day.

 In August 1997, Jason Herbison of Inside Soap reported O'Sullivan was to leave Neighbours.
 A show spokesperson said "It's a real shame because Moya is one of the most popular members of the cast.
 The powers that be obviously feel her role has come to an end."
 Herbison thought O'Sullivan's departure had something to do with the return of Madge (Anne Charleston) and Harold Bishop (Ian Smith), who previously lived in Marlene's house.
 He later reported that O'Sullivan was sad to be written out of the show, but had settled back in Sydney.
 In April 2005, Kris Green of Digital Spy confirmed O'Sullivan would be reprising her role of Marlene to join the many ex-cast members returning for the Neighbours 20th anniversary special episode.

 Development

-Shortly before she arrived on screen, Marlene purchased Number 24.
-She sent her grandson, Sam (Richard Grieve), along to inspect the house hoping he would also meet his cousins who were living in Ramsay Street.
-Marlene eventually arrived in Erinsborugh and sought a reconciliation with her daughter, Cheryl (Caroline Gillmer), who she had left when she was eleven.
-Josephine Monroe, author of Neighbours: the first 10 years, said Cheryl had "demonized her mother in her mind" and wanted nothing to do with her.
-However, as she got to know Marlene a little better, Cheryl admitted she quite liked her although she could bring herself to call her "mum".
-Marlene sold cosmetics, before opening a bric-a-brac store.
-She liked to invent a background story for all the items that passed through the "wacky" shop.
-Monroe described Marlene as a bit scatty and always on for a scam or a bet.
+Shortly before she was introduced on-screen, Marlene purchases Number 24 and sends her grandson, Sam Kratz (Richard Grieve) to inspect the house, while hoping he will meet his cousins who are living in Ramsay Street.
+When Marlene eventually arrives in Erinsborough, she seeks a reconciliation with her daughter, Cheryl Stark (Caroline Gillmer), who she had left when she was eleven.
+Josephine Monroe, author of Neighbours: The First 10 Years, said Cheryl had "demonized her mother in her mind" and wanted nothing to do with her, while Victoria Ross of Inside Soap observed that there had never been any love lost between them.
+The pair argue over various matters from bringing up children to the best way of baking bread, until they forge a temporary truce.
+However, when Cheryl learns Marlene has enrolled her infant daughter Louise Carpenter (Tessa Taylor) in a local school, Ross said that "all hell breaks loose!"
+O'Sullivan thought Cheryl had a good point about her interfering character, saying that Marlene could be "a real bossy boots."
+She also believed Marlene meant well when she got involved in other people's lives, telling Ross: "She's an enormously caring woman and in times of trouble she's the best person to turn to.
+But Cheryl still blames Marlene for leaving her father even though Hector Kratz was a real womaniser!"